National Aviation Accident Litigation Since 1968

 • Aircraft product liability and systems failure cases

-• Maintenance negligence and inspection failures
+• Maintenance negligence and inspection-related claims

-• Operational control and flight-oversight claims
+• Operational control and flight oversight matters

 • Military and government contractor aviation matters